top of page

 3. Add protein powder last and mix until smooth (add a splash more milk if it thickens).

-4. Divide into 4 jars, seal, refrigerate overnight.
+4. Divide into 4 jars, seal, and refrigerate overnight.

 5. Top and eat.